HABITS — Admissibility-Based Intelligence Stack

 Admissibility is not a one-time gate.

 It does not only determine what can be formed, or what can bind at execution.
-It must persist through time.
-Because systems do not drift in a single step.
-They drift through continuation.

 So the question is not only: